shane1595042264/brick-breaker-2/README.md

 [https://docs.oracle.com/javase/tutorial/uiswing/misc/timer.html#:~:text=A%20Swing%20timer%20(an%20instance,timer%20facility%20in%20the%20java.&amp;text=For%20example%2C%20the%20tool%20tip,and%20when%20to%20hide%20it](https://docs.oracle.com/javase/tutorial/uiswing/misc/timer.html#:~:text=A%20Swing%20timer%20(an%20instance,timer%20facility%20in%20the%20java.&amp;text=For%20example%2C%20the%20tool%20tip,and%20when%20to%20hide%20it).

-In short, the timer will repeat the task &quot;this&quot; with the interval int &quot;delay&quot;.
+In short, the timer will repeat the task "this" with the interval int "delay".

 ## **paint()**